Jonathon Reuben: 2022 - Professional Debut

 In round 14 of the 2022 NRL season, Reuben made his first grade debut in front of his family and hometown friends for the St. George Illawarra Dragons in their 31−12 loss to the North Queensland Cowboys at North Queensland Stadium, joining the squad as a late replacement for the injured Mat Feagai.

-Reuben played a very reasonable game on debut with 14 runs for 201 metres, 2 tackles, 4 Tackle breaks and one line-break where he caught an intercept and ran 50 metres, beating 4 defenders in the process.
-His debut at 29 years and 92 days of age makes him one of the game's oldest ever debutants.
+Reuben totaled 14 runs for 201 meters and managed a line break in what would be his only NRL appearance.

 For the remainder of the year, Reuben was assigned to the St George team in the NSW Cup where he scored 5 tries in 16 appearances on the wing.

 2023 - Onwards

 After a year with St George in first-grade, Reuben returned to play with Norths Devils in the Queensland Cup.
 He joined captain Jack Ahearn whom he had played with 10 years earlier for the Canberra Raiders developmental side, and Coach Dave Elliott.
 The return marked the third time in Reubens career playing under Elliott, first at Townsville's Ignatius Park College in 2008, and again with the Townsville Blackhawks.